chopeen/unifi-docker-raspi/README.md

 docker push ${UNIFI_REPOSITORY}:${UNIFI_VERSION}
 ```

-Running the build on Pi takes about an hour, so be patient.
+Running the build on Zero W (2017) takes about an hour, so be patient.

 <details>
   <summary>Expected output</summary>